We've independently reviewed this article to make sure it's as accurate as we can make it.

-First, unplug your washer to ensure your safety during this appliance adventure.
-Now, take a moment to get to know your washer.
+First, unplug your washer to ensure your safety during our appliance adventure.
+Then, take a moment to get to know your washer.

-The drive belt is like the “conveyor belt” that helps your washer drum spin.
-To find this essential part, you’ll need to remove your washer’s back or front panel, depending on your model.
-Once you’ve done that, look for a belt looping around a pulley system.
-It is at the bottom of the washer.
+Your washer’s drive belt is like the “conveyor belt” that helps your washer drum spin.
+To find the belt, you’ll need to remove your washer’s back or front panel, depending on your model.
+Once you’ve removed the panel, look for a belt looping around a pulley system.

 Next, inspect the belt for wear, tear, or slackness.
-If it’s lost its groove, it’s time to replace it.
-Ensure it is not greasy, clean with a paper towel if it is.
+If the belt has lost its groove, it’s time to replace it.
+Ensure the belt is not greasy; you can clean it with a paper towel if it is.

-The greasiness may indicate a problem with transmission and you will need to call a professional.
+The greasiness may indicate a problem with the transmission, and you’ll need to call a professional.

-In modern washers with direct-drive systems, the rotor assembly plays a crucial role in transferring power from the motor to the drum, enabling it to spin.
+When your washer is spinning too slowly, checking the rotor assembly is key, as it plays a crucial role in transferring power from the motor to the drum, enabling it to spin.
 Unplug your washer and remove the rear access panel to locate the rotor assembly.